 Several Grimalk-like creatures surrounded them.
 They cast a shadow over her and Shvaart as they closed in on the two space explorers.
 The big cats were hissing, and batting at her with extended claws.
 They were behaving like Tepunia’s despised, aggressive ancestors.
 She longed for ZooCatron’s more recent peaceful ways.
-Why was everyone here so rude?
+Why was she under attack?

 Outside the ring of large cats, a few smaller ones, Tepunia’s size, were wandering back and forth, mewing like ZooCatron kits.
 No one’s paying any attention to the kits, she thought.
 Maybe, if I sounded like them, the big cats would calm down.
 Tepunia crouched low to the ground, perked up her ears, raised her tail, and mewed.
 Shvaart, crouching beside her, blinked a few times and followed her example.

 A smaller cat with dark fur was tearing at the remaining shreds of Shvaart’s suit.
 Before it could strip Shvaart bare, a fat, gray-striped cat jumped between Shvaart and his attacker.
 The gray cat hissed then faced Shvaart and Tepunia.
 It began to meow a stream of sounds at them, but none of the creature’s sounds made sense.